dojoengine/book/src/cairo/commands.md

 emit!(world, Moved { address: caller, direction });
 ```

+This will emit these values which could be captured by a client or you could query these via [Torii](../toolchain/torii/overview.md).

 ### The `delete!` command

 The `delete!` command deletes a model from the db.